Documentation Index

 Editing a Profile

-Enabling & Disabling Profiles
+Enabling and Disabling Profiles

-- Is hidden from the sign-in picker
+- It is hidden from the provider picker on the sign-in page.

 Deleting a Profile